 Wine is Liquid Art.
 I’m suggesting you think of it exactly like that.
 You may walk through a museum and observe a painting in any manor that you choose: from simply saying, “I like it” to critiquing color, technique and style.
-Whether you are having friends over for a wine tasting or a wine and food pairing planned, here are some of my favorite tips, followed by entertaining ideas:
+Whether you are having friends over for a wine tasting or a wine and food pairing planned, here are some of my favorite tips on hosting a wine tasting at home, followed by entertaining ideas.

 Most of us drink our wines at the wrong temperature.
 I like the 20/20 rule: Put your red wines in the refrigerator for 20 minutes before serving and pull your white wines out of the fridge for 20 minutes before serving.
 This brings the wines to “cellar” temperature not “room” temperature, which is too warm.
 Of course if you have a proper wine fridge, the wine should already be fine.

 I have a clear preference.
 It is important to help a wine “open up” by infusing oxygen.
 Simply opening the bottle does not do this, as you are only exposing about a quarter size area of wine to air.
 Aerators serve this task especially well, as you can pour an ounce through and taste the difference for yourself, and judge whether you like it better with or without.
 Decanting on the other hand is a commitment.
 You need to pour the wine in the decanter hours before serving without any assurance “hours” is what the wine needs.
 Although decanters can be quite lovely, they rarely seem functional – they take up a lot of room on the table, they are difficult to pour from, you have to clean them later and my guests usually want to see the label of whatever it is they are drinking.
 However, decanters are good for older wines to gently pour an older vintage leaving sediment in the bottle and the clarified wine in the decanter.

 Different wines, same food